Lower Maumee River Sediment Remediation Project

 • Public Information Session #2 (targeted time May/June 2025)

-Check back regularly as information on these sessions will be posted closer to the events.
+Check back regularly (see Project Updates below) as information on these sessions will be posted closer to the events.

 Project Updates